LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

          this repo with the local repo.
 There are ways around that, but it's faster and easier to just create an empty repo here.

-   #. :ref:`Connecting to a repository in GitHub<remote-repo-setup>` by copying the code for pushing into an existing repo.
+   #.
+Connect your local repo to GitHub by copying the code for pushing into an existing repo.
       Remember, you already initalized and commited your console app.

       .. figure:: figures/studio/new-repo-push-main.png